cs3217-2223/problem-set-4-tau-bar/dev-guide.md

 At compile-time, the type of body being collided with is unknown, so `collide(with body: MSKPhysicsBody)` is used.
 At runtime, the type is known, either `MSKCirclePhysicsBody` or `MSKPolygonPhysicsBody`.
 So, either `collide(with body: MSKCirclePhysicsBody)` or `collide(with body: MSKPolygonPhysicsBody)` will be used when `body.collide(with: self)` is called.

+The `isCollidable()` method uses the `categoryBitMask` property to check whether two bodies can collide.
+The `categoryBitMask` property is a `UInt32` type.
+If the AND of two bodies' `categoryBitMask` is not equal to zero, it means that they can collide.

 ### MSKCirclePhysicsBody & MSKPolygonPhysicsBody
 These are classes implementing the `MSKPhysicsBody` protocol.